-News from the Natural World: How to service the pandemic – the Animal Kingdom has released it's guide to coping with the human plague.
+News from the Natural World: How to survive the pandemic – the Animal Kingdom has released its guide to coping with the human plague.

 For many years now the animal kingdom and natural world have suffered under a colossal pandemic.
 This pandemic has pushed them out to the far corners of the globe and forced them from their natural habitats.
 Countless numbers of their species have been domesticated for work, food and worst of all Instagram dog mums.
 In addition, the human pandemic has sent many animal species into Extinction.
 This single species driven extinction has been so colossal that one human even bothered to write a book about it called the “6th Extinction”.
 Lucky animals.
 So this combination of massive human population growth, destruction of biodiversity, 6th extinction and mass industrial farming has led animals to declare a multi-millenium human pandemic.
 But how do the animals cope in the face of such horror?